stereobooster/zipper/Readme.md

 - Implemented playground for "parsing with zippers"
   - User can provide grammar and string and use controls to experiment, observe how parsing happens
 - Realized that my Narry-tree and Huet zipper implementation is cumbersome
-  - I wanted to make it "by the book" e.g. to show that zipper indeed can be implemented as McBride derivtive and that this exact derivative can be used for parsing (with zipper).
+  - I wanted to make it "by the book" e.g. to show that zipper indeed can be implemented as McBride derivtive and that this exact zipper can be used for parsing (with zipper).
 It indeed works, but it is very hard to maintain this codebase
   - So I chnaged implementation to LCRS tree and zipper which treats LCRS tree as Narry tree (not as binary tree).
 It is not by the book, but it is easier for me to handle
 - Added vizualization of `Mem` for "parsing with zippers".
 For now it shows only one-level parents from mem and edges due to `Mem`.
 I can't use memoization because `Mem` is mutable structure
   - Still consider adding vizualization of `results` from `Mem` and displaying empty (fake) nodes for `TopC`